gingerfocus/scurvyless/content/metro/how-it-works.md

 ---
 title: The Metro Star
-description-meta: The Least Important Ranking in Food
-lang: en
 ---

-**A tool for grading restraunts.
-Evaluated on a combinations of food, atmosphere, price and importantly accessablity by transit.**

 ## Ratings
 I have gone to a few restraunts but due to a condition known as being broke